• Skip to primary navigation

 Close up view of shrimp and bay scallops in gazpacho.

 This gazpacho is also kicked up a little with the addition of some lemon juice and zest.
-This creates a perfect flavor compliment with the seafood.
+This creates a perfect flavor complement to the seafood.

 Try some gazpacho this summer and fry up some seafood for added flavor.